EmilRamsvik/Digital-Garden/content/Travel/Places/Singapore.md

 # Thoughts
 - Running in Singapore was a special event.
 My reptile brain made me jump a couple of feet in the air when I saw an actual reptile a meter before me on a run.
 This actually happened more than one time
 - Running was exhaustive; my kilometer time was at least 60 seconds slower than in *optimal* conditions.
+- I would very much like to learn more about how Singapore got to the place it is.
+Thinking about reading the biography of [Lee Kuan Yew](https://en.wikipedia.org/wiki/Lee_Kuan_Yew).
+-